probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ## Measurement Methodology

-_[Provide details on the methodology used in a way that others can reproduce the experiments.
-Please reason about your choices and why your chosen methodology meets the needs of the RFM.]_

 ### Nebula Crawler

-We used the [Nebula Crawler](https://github.com/dennis-tra/nebula-crawler) to get the content of the routing table of nodes in the IPFS network.
-The Nebula Crawler starts with a couple of bootstrap peers, ask them for handcrafted CIDs in order to discover all peers in the network.
-To fetch the routing table from a node, the crawler will request `k=20` handcrafted CIDs uniformely distributed in each of the kbuckets of the peer.
+We used the [Nebula Crawler](https://github.com/dennis-tra/nebula-crawler) [2] to get the content of the routing table of peers in the IPFS network.
+The Nebula Crawler starts a `libp2p` node with bootstrap peers and ask them for random handcrafted CIDs in order to discover all peers in the network.
+To fetch the routing table from a peer, the crawler will request handcrafted CIDs matching the Common Prefix Length (CPL) of each k-bucket of this peer.
+The queried peer will then return the closest peers to the requested CID in their routing table, and the crawler will eventually collect the complete routing table.

-The Nebula Crawler provides us the peerIDs of the nodes in the IPFS networks, as well as the routing tables of these nodes at each crawl.

-Once the Nebula Crawler returns all the routing tables, we can reconstruct the kbuckets of each peer using the peerIDs.

-Given all the alive nodes in the network at the time of the crawl, we can have a _global_ vision of what is supposed to be in the nodes' kbuckets.
+The Nebula Crawler provides us the peer IDs of the peers in the IPFS networks, as well as the routing tables of these peers at each crawl.
+Once the Nebula Crawler returns all the routing tables, we are able to reconstruct the k-buckets for all peers using the peerIDs.
+Given all the alive nodes in the network at the time of the crawl, we can have a _global_ view on the network, and on the health of the peers' routing table.

 #### Technical limitations

-The Nebula Crawler may be unaware of nodes that are not well connected to the IPFS network, or in a network split.
-Thus, when we talk about the resilience of the network, we talk about the resilience of the largest partition, provided by the Nebula Crawler.
+The Nebula Crawler may be unaware of nodes that are not well connected to the IPFS network, or in a split network.
+Hence, we will only discuss the DHT routing table health of the largest partition, as provided by the Nebula Crawler.

 ### Binary Trie

-Kademlia XOR distance is non linear.
-Thus it is computationnaly expensive to build the kbuckets.
+Kademlia XOR distance is non linear [4].
+Hence, it is computationnaly expensive to sort a large number of peers by XOR distance to build the k-buckets.
 The Binary Trie structure is a good data representation for this purpose.
-We built a simple python [Binary Trie](https://github.com/guillaumemichel/py-binary-trie) to compute XOR distance in the Kademlia keyspace.

-The Binary Trie provides functions to get the `n` closest keys to a specific key.
-It is thus helpful to determine the Kademlia _closeness_ of the IPFS peers.
+We built a simple python [Binary Trie](https://github.com/guillaumemichel/py-binary-trie) to efficiently compute XOR distance in a `n-bit` keyspace, such as `libp2p` implementation of Kademlia.
+The Binary Trie provides a function to get the `n` closest keys to a specific key.
+It is helpful to determine the XOR _closeness_ of the IPFS peers.
+This function is used to compute which peers fit in the routing table k-buckets.

+### Building the k-buckets

+The Nebula Crawler provides a list of peers, and for each one of them, all of the peers inside its routing table, referred as _neighbors_.
+For all peers, we go through the list of neighbors, and order them in buckets.
+The buckets are identified by the Common Prefix Length that the `peerID`s of the neighbors inside this bucket share with the peer's `peerID`, or in other words the XOR distance between the neighbor's `peerID` and the peer's `peerID`.

+### Finding k-buckets missing peers

+With the peers list provided by the Nebula Crawler, we construct a global binary trie using the `peerID`s as keys.
+For each peer $p_i$ for $0 \leq i \leq n$, `n` being the number of peers in the network, we create a list of all other peers $[p_0, p_1, ..., p_n] \setminus p_i$, sorted according to the XOR distance between $p_i$'s `peerID` and the other's peer `peerID`.
+It is easy to build the expected k-buckets from these sorted lists of peers.
+Comparing the expected k-buckets with the actual ones allows us to observe any peer missing from the actual routing table, and provides us information on the health of the routing table. **[FEEDBACK WELCOME]**

+**[TODO: alternative phrasing]**
+Using this trie, we sort all the peers of the network according to the XOR distance to every peers, which produces `n` ordered lists of `n` peers if there are `n` peers in the network.
+We can then easily build the expected k-buckets from these sorted lists of peers.
+Comparing the expected k-buckets with the actual ones allows us to observe any peer missing from the actual routing table.

 ### Reproducing the Measurements

-The python scripts used to produce the following plots live in the [`implementations/rfm19-dht-routing-table-health/`](https://github.com/protocol/network-measurements/tree/master/implementations/rfm19-dht-routing-table-health) folder.
+The python scripts used to produce the following plots and instruction to reproduce the results are located in the [`implementations/rfm19-dht-routing-table-health/`](https://github.com/protocol/network-measurements/tree/master/implementations/rfm19-dht-routing-table-health) folder.

-The data **will be** available in the `data/` subfolder if not too large.
+The data **[TODO: will be]** available in the `data/` subfolder if not too large.

 ## Measurement Results